-Once the legislative dust settled it was clear that Connecticut’s sports betting industry would be a three hours race.
-The primary tribal players in the state chose their partner’s quickly, but the region’s third option, the Connecticut Lottery, took some time to make their pick.
-There was talk of Unibet, BetMGM, FOX Bet, and even Caesars vying for a position in the state.
+Once the legislative dust settled, it was clear that Connecticut’s sports betting industry would be a three horse race.
+The primary tribal players in the state chose their partners quickly, but the region’s third option, the Connecticut Lottery, took some time to make their pick.
+There was talk of Unibet Sportsbook, BetMGM, FOX Bet, and even Caesars vying for a position in the state.
 However, the CT Lottery ultimately agreed to a deal with Rush Street Interactive to supply online sports betting (casino not included) services.

 Working with Sportech, RSI will eventually have 15 retail sports betting locations available throughout the state of Connecticut.
-The Lottery/RSI deal will be in place for 10 years, with the company electing to use its lesser known SugarHouse Sportsbook branding in the state, as opposed to its more widely known BetRivers name.
+The Lottery/RSI deal was originally to be in place for 10 years, with the company electing to use its lesser-known SugarHouse Sportsbook branding in the state, as opposed to its more widely known BetRivers name.

 Connecticut is on the smaller side, but actually has more people than Iowa which currently supports 10+ online sportsbooks.
-With just DraftKings, FanDuel, and SugarHouse competing in Connecticut, there is plenty of pie to go around.
+With just DraftKings, FanDuel, and TBD (formerly SugarHouse) competing in Connecticut, there is plenty of pie to go around.

 Gambling facilities in Connecticut